brontolinux/tf-mod-cfengine-server/README.md

 ### spot\_instance\_request\_id

-Description: Spot instance request id (or null if on-demand instances are used)
+Description: Spot instance request id (null if on-demand instances are used)

 ### ssh\_command

-Description: Command to run to connect to the instance via SSH
+Description: SSH command to run to connect to the instance via SSH